SeyiDel/DSA-Documentation/README.md

 # DSA-Documentation
-This is pathway of my journey as a data analyst trainee at Digital Skill Up Africa
+This is pathway of my journey as a data analyst trainee at Digital Skill Up Africa.
+It all started from understanding what data entails, how data is generated and stored.
+This all inforamtion about data was so interesting and fascinating to know.
+We then started learning the basics of Microsoft Excel and functions, Pivot tables and power query.
+After that, we moved on to Structured Query Langauage (SQL), the database server installation, learning the SQL queries and commands.
+Now we are building portfolio on Github before moving on to Power Business Intelligence (Power BI).